-Here are six tips to help you get the most out of this powerful tool:
+Here are five tips to help you get the most out of this powerful tool:

 1. Use images to tell a story, not blast your branding

 If you sell a product or service, make sure the images you use are about the experience of using the product or service and not a product placement ad.

 Starbucks is an example of a big brand that does this well.
 Sure their photos show lots of Starbucks cups, but their photos also tell a story—the focus is always on what the person is doing while enjoying their coffee—on the beach, reading a book, etc.

 There’s not a lot of tolerance for marketing that’s obviously marketing.
 Keep it subtle and keep the focus on your customers.

 3. Don’t post too often

-A general rule, don’t post more than three photos in a row or one every three hours.
+A general rule, don’t post more than a couple times a day.
 If you post more often than that, you run the risk of hogging your users’ feed.
 To find out the exact right amount to post, it will take a bit of trial and error as it depends on your audience.

-Also, unlike Facebook, the commitment level to an account is low—”unfollows” can happen frequently.
-Don’t automatically share your Instagram photos—editorially select and customize each one for the appropriate platform.
+Unlike Facebook, the commitment level to an account is low—”unfollows” can happen frequently.

-And remember, you can use apps like PicFrame to include several snaps in one Instagram.
+And remember, you can use apps like PicFrame to include several pics in one Instagram.
 Just be sure the images are related and the impact is magnified (rather than splintered) when you use a collage.

 4. Choose an account name that’s the same as your Twitter handle